 How Uncle Joe Works

-Every line item on your repair order is checked against four pillars of data.
+Every line item on your repair order is evaluated against four pillars of industry-standard data.
 Uncle Joe does not guess.
-He checks.
+He analyzes.

 Pillar 1 — Parts Pricing